-When an end-user accesses an edge service from a network, the OP shall be able to access some basic network capabilities through the SBI-NR interfaces of the operator.
+The OP shall be able to access network capabilities that the Operator has chosen to expose through the SBI-NR interfaces of the operator.
 However, an operator need not implement the NEF/SCEF interfaces, in which case these capabilities have to be provided in some other way or else may not be available.